joedolson/access-monitor/readme.txt

 = 1.1.0 =

 * Feature: Reject publication of posts if they don't meet configured accessibility requirements
+* Feature: Inspect post content of any published or draft page on the fly.
 *

 = 1.0.4 =